 Housing and Community Planning

-Washington County is working on a multi-year effort to improve housing access and affordability.
-The Long Range Planning section is conducting research, analyzing housing trends and engaging stakeholders to to support and encourage housing through a comprehensive set of tools and policies.
+We are working on a multi-year effort to improve housing access and affordability.
+We are researching and analyzing housing trends and engaging stakeholders to support and encourage housing through a comprehensive set of tools and policies.

 The following changes have been implemented: